 Many animal species run entirely on instinct.
 With brains too underdeveloped to understand why they take that next bite, but developed enough to know that they have to, instinctual creatures don’t seem to have a choice in anything they do.

 Human beings are quite different.
 With highly developed brains, humans have developed intuition and the ability to make decisions, even those that may not be in your best interest.
-Nonetheless, your natural instincts drive your decision making far more than you might think.
+Nonetheless, your gut feelings drive your decision making far more than you might think.

 Pro tip: You can earn a free share of stock (up to $200 value) when you open a new trading account from Robinhood.
 With Robinhood, you can customize your portfolio with stocks and ETFs, plus you can invest in fractional shares.
 Sign up for Robinhood.

 Is It Really Best to Follow Your Instincts When Investing?